Business as Usual? The Israel-Iran Conflict and What It Means for Trade and Investment in the Gulf

-I am offering my opinion on the impact of the current Israel-Iran conflict, based on my over 30 years of experience living within the Middle East's geopolitical landscape, specifically from the perspectives of Saudi Arabia and the United Arab Emirates, and its impact on trade and investment.
+What follows is my perspective on the current Israel-Iran conflict — drawn from over 30 years of living within the Middle East's geopolitical landscape, specifically through the lens of Saudi Arabia and the United Arab Emirates, and what it means for trade and investment.

-The UAE and Saudi Arabia will most certainly project a 'business as usual' attitude as they have both invested heavily in diversifying their economies, which are heavily dependent on the comfort level of their international development partners.
-The UAE, in particular, has shifted its relationship with the US from a defense-driven cooperation of the past to an economic partnership, as evidenced by recent events, including President Trump's visit and the announcement of significant investments in sustainable energy and artificial intelligence.
-Saudi Arabia is making significant efforts to promote international tourism through investments in mega-projects, tourist attractions, sporting events, and business conferences.
+Both the UAE and Saudi Arabia will project a business-as-usual posture, and deliberately so.
+Each has invested heavily in economic diversification, and both are acutely aware that their international development partners need confidence, not uncertainty.
+The UAE has evolved its relationship with the US from a defense-driven alliance into a broad economic partnership — evidenced most recently by President Trump's visit and the announcement of landmark investments in sustainable energy and artificial intelligence.
+Saudi Arabia, meanwhile, is aggressively courting international tourism and business through mega-projects, world-class sporting events, and major conferences.
 The UAE already holds its place on the global destination bucket list.
-Security and safety are king.
+In both countries, security and stability are not just priorities — they are the product.

-For the GCC countries, what is real is that should the US directly enter into the conflict, Iran pledged to retaliate against military installations in Saudi and UAE while targeting the oil supply infrastructure in both countries, which they have demonstrated their capability to do so in 2019 and 2022.
-Creating a military zone across the Strait of Hormuz impedes the international flow of oil and the global supply chain.
-When oil prices rise, the global economy stumbles.
+The risk, however, is real.
+Should the US enter the conflict directly, Iran has pledged to retaliate against military installations in both Saudi Arabia and the UAE, and to target oil supply infrastructure — a capability it demonstrated in 2019 and again in 2022.
+Any military escalation across the Strait of Hormuz would impede the international flow of oil and disrupt the global supply chain.
+When oil prices spike, the global economy feels it.

 I think not.